kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 type EvictionTarget struct {
     // PodRef references a pod that is subject to eviction/termination.
     // Only one target (PodRef, *TBD*) is required.
+	// Pods that are part of the workload (.spec.workloadRef is set) are not supported.
     // This field is immutable.
     // +optional
     PodRef *LocalPodReference `json:"podRef,omitempty" protobuf:"bytes,1,opt,name=podRef"`